Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 1. Computer systems analyst

 Overview: A computer systems analyst is responsible for helping organizations operate more efficiently by designing improvements to computer systems and processes.
 Sometimes referred to as systems architects, these professionals may also conduct tests on a system’s efficiency and analyze findings to improve the operating system.
-BLS projects employment for this role to grow by 7% between 2020-2030.
+BLS projects employment for this role to grow by 10% from 2022 to 2032.

 Job requirements: According to BLS, employment as a computer systems analyst typically requires a bachelor’s degree in computer science or a related information systems or information technology field.
 Some employers may require candidates to have a master’s degree if the job is more technically complex.